Colon Polyps Specialist in Chicago, IL

 The easiest way to avoid complications from colon polyps is to receive regular examinations and tests from your gastroenterologist.
 Even if these findings turn out to be inconclusive, it is still possible for polyps to form in the colon at any time for anyone.

-To address your concerns about abnormal symptoms you’ve experienced, or to schedule a colon screening, please call (773) 631-2728 today to speak with a specialist at GI Solutions, Inc about your colon health.
+To address your concerns about abnormal symptoms you’ve experienced, or to schedule a colon screening, please call (773) 631-2728 today to speak with a specialist at GI Solutions of Illinois about your colon health.